chef/chef-vault/README.md

     knife vault isvault VAULT ITEM
     knife vault itemtype VAULT ITEM

+    Note: While creating the VAULT ITEM, ITEM name should not end with '_keys', if you included '_keys' then the whole VAULT will move in data_bag list instead of vault.

 #### Global Options

 Short | Long | Description | Default | Valid Values | Sub-Commands